jessegoodier/f5-agility-labs-nginx/docs/class5/module3/lab2/lab3.rst

-Step 8 - Update the Docker image with the Threat Campaign package
+Step 6 - Build your NAP (NGINX App Protect) Docker image
 #################################################################

 In this lab, we will install the package Threat Campaign into a new Docker image.